spageektti/pdf_tool/README.md

 A command-line tool for manipulating PDF files.
 This tool supports merging, splitting, extracting text, rotating, adding watermarks, and encrypting PDFs.

+This `README.md` provides clear instructions for installation and usage of the PDF tool, ensuring that you can easily understand and leverage the tool's functionalities.

+### Summary of Provided Functionalities

+1. **Merge PDFs**: Combines multiple PDFs into a single file.
+2. **Split PDFs**: Splits a PDF into smaller files based on page count or parts.
+3. **Extract Text**: Extracts text from a PDF and saves it to a text file.
+4. **Rotate Pages**: Rotates specified pages of a PDF by a given angle.
+5. **Add Watermark**: Adds a watermark to each page of a PDF.
+6. **Encrypt PDF**: Encrypts a PDF with a password.

 ## Installation

 1. Clone the repository: